Updated 28/01/2026:

 - Drop resolution to 900p or 720p.
 If necessary, try 75% render scale.

-- Turn off motion blur, film grain, ambient occlusion, depth of field.
+- Turn off motion blur, film grain, ambient occlusion, and depth of field.

-- Use fullscreen, not borderless, on ancient GPUs.
+- Use fullscreen, not borderless, on older GPUs.

 - Limit background apps.
-Kill overlays, updaters, launchers you don’t need.
+Kill overlays, updaters, and launchers you don’t need.

-- Cap FPS to a stable number to reduce micro-stutter.
+- Cap FPS to a stable number to reduce micro-stutter: capping your FPS.

-- Update iGPU drivers; even minor updates help.
+- Update iGPU drivers, even small updates can help.

-- Want deeper optimizations while you play?
+- Want deeper visibility while you play?
 Monitor temps and usage like a pro.

-- If Windows is the bottleneck, try these fixes: Windows 10 & 11 problems and fixes.
+- If Windows is the bottleneck, start here: Windows 10 and 11 problems and fixes.

 - After tweaking, benchmark properly: how to test gaming PC performance.

 Thinking of upgrading once your hand-me-down desktop finally gives up?
-Start smart by reading about GPU upgrade mistakes to avoid so you don’t waste money.
 If you’re ready to build, we’ve got you covered with a budget gaming PC guide, an ultra-budget build for the cheapest possible setup, a mid-range build for balanced performance, and a future-proof parts list if you want a rig that lasts.

 Can VALORANT run on integrated graphics?